Who Moved My Cheese teaches the readers human nature and self-development through a simple and entertaining parable of two little humans and two mice.

 Analyzing the situation before acting can sometimes bring you much bigger payoffs.

-Who Moved My Cheese does a great job in outlining many of the typical human pitfalls.
+Who Moved My Cheese does a great job of outlining many of the typical human pitfalls.

 Alongside top reviews, it also had many bad reviews by people who are annoyed by the fable format and the repetitiveness.